"Follow along by entering the following examples in the Lissp REPL.

 ;;; Aliases can give you access to macros defined elsewhere using

-;;; abbreviated qualifiers, as well as attributes of ordinary modules.
+;;; short qualifying tags, as well as attributes of ordinary modules.

 (help _macro_.alias)